Choose your language

 Blog

-Why is printing the last to reach the Cloud?
+Why printing is the last to reach the cloud – and how to fix it

 The past 20 years saw the advent of cloud storage solutions – Google Drive, Dropbox, and OneDrive – completely transforming the way organizations run their IT infrastructure.